Yahapi/yahapi/format.md

 # 4 Embedded resources

+An object or array inside a resource representation is referred to as an embedded resource.

+Embedding resources in a response can simplify client logic, save bandwith and reduce network latency.
+Usually embedded resources have a strong relationship with the host resource.

-## 4.1 Embedded resource object identity
+## 4.1 Embedded resource identity

-An embedded resource object MUST have at least a `type`, `links` or `meta` property or be referenced within the parent resource object in the their `links` with an identical name.
+An embedded resource object **MAY** have a `type`, `links`, `link` and/or `meta` property.

+An embedded resource **MAY** be referenced within the host resource object in the their `links` with a name identical to the embedded resource key.

 ```
 GET /persons/john